 - What are your “big picture” goals for your brand?

-This purpose will serve as the basis of commonality for your community to rally around.
-The more you center your purpose around human life, the more relevant your business becomes.
-In turn, this leads to your community feeling incentivized and rewarded when engaging with your brand.
+This purpose will serve as common ground for your community to rally around.
+The more centered your purpose is around human life, the more relevant your business becomes.
+In turn, this leads to your community feeling rewarded when engaging with your brand.

-A perfect example of a brand community with a strong purpose is the cult athleisure company Girlfriend Collective.
-This brand exists as an environmentally and body conscious athleisure wear company.
+A perfect example of a brand community with a strong purpose is the popular clothing company Girlfriend Collective.
+This brand exists as an environmentally and body conscious activewear wear company.
 Think millennial-pink leggings made from water bottles and fishing nets!

-This purpose dedicated to environmental commitment can be seen in their transparency about the materials used for their clothing and their SA8000 social accountability standard and certificate that demonstrates their good factory conditions.
-Their online and social media marketing campaigns are premised on diverse womxn with different bodies and lifestyles.
-Conversations are centered around social, political, and environmental consciousness.
-The Everyday GF collection’s proceeds will be donated to various organizations supporting BIPOC’s livelihoods.
+This purpose dedicated to the environment can be seen in their transparency about the materials.
+Their clothing has the SA8000 social accountability standard and certificate that demonstrates their good factory conditions.
+Additionally, their marketing campaigns incorporate diverse women with different bodies and lifestyles.
+They invite conversations centered around social, political, and environmental consciousness.
+The proceeds from their Everyday GF collection will be donated to various organizations supporting BIPOC’s communities.

-They are selling leggings, socks, bras, workout clothes, and an ethical engagement with the fashion industry.
-For $68 you can have kelp green leggings that are great for yoga, and for taking action.
+They sell leggings, socks, bras, and workout clothes.
+With every purchase you get an ethical exchange with the fashion industry.
+For $68 you can purchase kelp green leggings that are great for yoga and for taking action.

-Marketing research demonstrates that consumers make choices not just about the quality of or the price of the product but also how the product engages with class, gender, environmental, and social issues.
-People want a product that achieves a goal and facilitates themselves and the community towards said goal.
+Market research proves that consumers do not make choices only about the quality or the price of the product.
+Rather, how the product and company engages with class, gender, environmental, and social issues.
+People want to support a company that fights for a cause.

 Grow Your Brand Through Belonging

-Following a solid brand purpose is the need for creating a community space that encourages engagement.
-Subsequent growth comes from the ease of sharing and participating in a brand’s message and goals.
-A successful brand has articulated their impact through their product or service and has a message that is easily articulable by their consumer to other consumers.
+Following a solid brand purpose creates a community space that encourages engagement.
+Moreover, measurable growth comes from the ease of sharing and participating in a brand’s message and goals.
+A successful brand will articulate their impact through their product or service.
+In other words, a brand that has a message that is easily understood by their consumer will influence community engagement.

-A company with brand loyalty at the very center of this conversation on brand communities is Warby Parker.
-Their purpose is centered around the idea of testing out different frames from the comfort of consumers’ homes…and in providing glasses for those in need through their Buy-a-Pair, Give-a-Pair program.
+A company that proves the success of brand loyalty is Warby Parker.
+They invite consumers to test out different frames from the comfort of consumers’ homes.
+Additionally, they provide glasses for those in need through their Buy-a-Pair, Give-a-Pair program.

-By purchasing a pair of glasses, consumers play a part in helping Warby Parker bring prescription eyewear to people in developing countries.
+By purchasing a pair of glasses, consumers help Warby Parker donate prescription eyewear to people in developing countries.

-Not only that, but Warby Parker aims to build a strong sense of brand community through their content as well: the brand is focused on creating a lifestyle that’s aligned with their mission.
-From recommending books to restaurants, Warby Parker shows their community how to apply their values to real life, and they do more than just help people see: they help them make, and do.
+Not only that, but Warby Parker aims to build a strong sense of brand community through their content as well.
+The brand is dedicated to creating a presence that aligns with their mission.
+From recommending books to restaurants, Warby Parker helps their community understand how to apply their values to real life.
+They do more than just help people see, they help them make and do.

-Through these social media pages on Facebook, Youtube, and Instagram, community members are able to engage with one another and experience the feeling of community in action.
-Public business pages can also share content from members of their online community to their Instagram stories to celebrate their customers and build deeper relationships.
-Digital participation in your brand’s community allows your customers to be involved in your media and marketing, essentially as the voice and face of your brand.
+Through these social media pages, users are able to engage with one another and experience the feeling of community.
+Additionally, public business pages can share content from members of their online community.
+This allows businesses to celebrate their customers and build deeper relationships.
+Digital participation in your brand’s community allows your customers to be involved in your media and marketing.
+Essentially, this works as the voice and face of your brand.

 Key Takeaways for Building A Successful Brand Community

 A successful business strategy is propelled by having a human-centered, community-based brand.
-To build a successful brand community, a company needs:
+To build a successful brand community, a company needs a couple things.

-- A clearly articulated purpose that ties itself to human connection.
+- A clearly communicated purpose that ties itself to human connection.

 - Opportunities for consumers to feel like they belong, both in real life and via social media.